turingschool-examples/frontend-mod-1-prework/day_2/day-2exercises.md

   9. When specifying font-size, what are the main three units used?
   Pixels, percentages, and ems.
 Pixels are how many pixels the letter takes up on a screen.
 Percentages refer to the size relative to the percent of a standard letter size (16px).
 And ems is the equivalent of the width of the letter M.

-  Add to the page you created in CodePen on Day 1:

-  *   Add a color to the text of all of your headings (using hex codes).
-  *   For your `h1` heading, add a background color.
-  *   Make your headings a serif font, and make the paragraph text a sans-serif font.
-  *   Change a snippet of paragraph text to be italic using the font-style property (do not use the `<i></i>` in this case).

-## For later: Something for Show-and-Tell

-  You've notice that we've been building on the same "pen" throughout the mod 0 capstone so far.
-On day 7, you will spend the day building a completely new site using Atom (not CodePen).
-You'll take what you've learned throughout days 1-6 and apply it to a completely new webpage.
-During the first couple days of class, you'll share what you've made on day 7 with your cohort.
-Just something to keep in mind over these next few days!

-## Save your day 2 file in git and push to GitHub

-Using the commit message: `Add day 2`, add, commit, and push your changes to GitHub!